loda-lang/loda-programs/programs/oeis/list2.md

 * [A216125](http://oeis.org/A216125) ([L13 program](A216125.asm)): a(n) = 5^n mod 1000.
 * [A216129](http://oeis.org/A216129) ([L27 program](A216129.asm)): a(n) = 7^n mod 1000.
 * [A216172](http://oeis.org/A216172) ([L24 program](A216172.asm)): Number of all possible tetrahedra of any size, having reverse orientation to the original regular tetrahedron, formed when intersecting the latter by planes parallel to its sides and dividing its edges into n equal parts.
+* [A216175](http://oeis.org/A216175) ([L134 program](A216175.asm)): Number of all polyhedra (tetrahedra of any orientation and octahedra) of any size, formed when intersecting a regular tetrahedron by planes parallel to its sides and dividing its edges into n equal parts.
 * [A216209](http://oeis.org/A216209) ([L07 program](A216209.asm)): Triangle read by rows: T(n,k) = n+k with 0 <= k <= 2*n.
 * [A216230](http://oeis.org/A216230) ([L11 program](A216230.asm)): Square array T, read by antidiagonals: T(n,k) = 0 if n-k>=1 or if k-n>=2, T(0,0) = T(0,1) = 1, T(n,k) = T(n-1,k) + T(n,k-1).
 * [A216256](http://oeis.org/A216256) ([L12 program](A216256.asm)): Minimum length of a longest unimodal subsequence of a permutation of n elements.